Abbott Named 2018 TTU Distinguished Alumni

 November 3, 2018

-- Alumni Tailgate: Red Raiders vs. Oklahoma; West Lawn Holden Hall, Time: TBA
+- Alumni Tailgate: Red Raiders vs. Oklahoma; North Lawn Holden Hall; Time: Three Hours Prior to Kickoff

 November 21-25, 2018